sijan67/Book-Timer/README.md

 # DiceRoll App
-With this book timer app , you canr time your reading and and when the timer is over a beautiful music gets played.
+With this book timer app , you can time your reading and and when the timer is over a beautiful music gets played.

 <img src="appimage.png" width="200" height = "370" />